atolye15/scss-starter/docs/getting-started/first-project.md

 ## Setting Up Global Variables

-You need to set your global variables prior to starting the project based on your design's needs.
+You need to set up your global variables prior to starting the project based on your design's needs.

 ### Colors